 Who we are

-The Office for Fair Access (OFFA) is an independent, non-departmental public body.
-Our role is to promote and safeguard fair access to higher education for lower income and other under-represented groups following the introduction of higher tuition fees in 2006-07.
+The Office for Fair Access (OFFA) is the independent public body that regulates fair access to higher education in England.
+We promote and safeguard fair access to higher education for people from lower income backgrounds and other under-represented groups.

 What we do